 CPE credits: 50

-To begin the application process, you must submit the following completed forms: the program application form, résumé or curriculum vitae, a personal statement and one professional letter of recommendation.
+To begin the application process, you must submit the following items: the program application form, résumé or curriculum vitae, a personal statement and one professional letter of recommendation.

 Rice University Susanne M. Glasscock School of Continuing Studies